 You can share work in two ways.
-The easiest way is to publish a Project to Gigantum Cloud, but you can also export a Project as a file and then send it to people.
-This method removes Gigantum Cloud from the loop.
+The easiest way is to publish a Project to Gigantum Hub, but you can also export a Project as a file and then send it to people.
+This method removes Gigantum Hub from the loop.

 To share a Project just make click the